-In general, in the non-continuous setting this is in some sense allowed.
+In general in the non-continuous setting this is in some sense allowed.
 More precisely, we extend the rules defined in the beginning of Section 2.2.3.
-We allow that some of the agents can be retracted from somewhere in one step to be placed somewhere else in the following step.
+We allow that some of the agents can be retracted from somewhere and placed somewhere else.